 Accessing from Linux

-In the search bar, we have just to type Terminal.
+In the search bar, we have just to type terminal

-That's the Terminal.
+That's the terminal.
 That's everything!

 Accessing from Windows

-Create, edit, access, or delete folders and files
+Create, edit, access or delete folders and files

 $ ls

-The following command is cd.
+Next command is

-$ cd <FolderName>
+$ cd <Name Folder>

 $ ls